Mechanical Engineering Technician

 - Mechanical engineering technicians in supervisory or managerial roles may earn $85,000 to $140,000.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 What you will do

 Mechanical engineering technicians may do some or all of the following:

-- oversee the assembly of machinery
+- oversee the building and installation of equipment and machinery

 - test and repair equipment and machines